tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 And icons in Tahoe menus are _tiny_.
 Most of them fit in a 12×12 pixel square (actual resolution is 24×24 because of Retina), and because many of them are not square, one dimension is usually even less than 12.

 It’s not a lot of space to work with!
 Even Windows 95 had 16×16 icons.
 If we take the typical DPI of that era at 72 dots per inch, we get a physical icon size of 0.22 inches (5.6 mm).
 On a modern MacBook Pro with 254 DPI, Tahoe’s 24×24 icons are 0.09 inches (2.4 mm).
-Sure, 24 is bigger than 16, but in reality, these icons are twice as small!
+Sure, 24 is bigger than 16, but in reality, these icons’ area is 4 times as small!

 dpi_comparison@2x.webp
 Simulated physical size comparison between 16×16 at 72 DPI (left) and 24×24 at 254 DPI (right)